How to stop freezing up and start speaking up with your partner

 She nodded.

-I added, “Your job is to tell me how to change what I’m doing in order to mirror your movements accurately.
+I added, “Your role is to tell me how to change what I’m doing in order to mirror your movements accurately.
 Then we’ll switch roles and try it the other way around.”

 When it my was turn to lead, I had to speak up and tell Zoe how to change her movements to match mine.
 She did the same when it was her turn to lead.

-Essentially, we had a conversion through our bodies AND words that said, “This is how I’m expressing myself and here’s how you can listen to me and see me better.”
+Essentially, we had a conversion through our bodies AND words that said, “This is how I’m expressing myself and here’s how you can listen to me and understand me better.”

 Here’s what happened: